douellette810/warehouse-checkin-app-tlwbob/AUTHENTICATION_SETUP.md

 ## Troubleshooting

+### "There is already an object named 'users' in the database" Error
+- Follow the **"If Table Already Exists - Resolution Steps"** section at the top of this document
+- Use the provided SQL queries to locate and inspect the existing table
+- Either drop and recreate the table, or use the existing table structure

 ### Login fails with "User not found"
 - Verify the users table was created successfully
 - Check that the initial users were inserted